apple1417/bl2.parts/shields/index.md

 weapons, this is simply done using regular *pre-add*{:.pre-add} bonuses, so see the [full parts reference](/shields/all_parts/#definitions) for details.

 They also define all grade bonuses, and how exactly they get converted into standard bonuses.
-This is especially important as shields make great use of generic special slots, which map into whatever effect the shield type actually has.
+Grade bonuses have a few special uses on shields.

+Shield special is perhaps the best use of the grade system.
+A single generic special slot can have different effects based on the shield type, so the non unique parts can provide bonuses to any of them.
 There are actually 4 special slots, so far this page has simplified them all into one.
-Most parts (including all non-uniques) boost Special 01 and 02 equally, and don't touch 03 and 04.
-Again, see the [full parts reference](/shields/all_parts/) for exceptions.
+Most parts (including all non-uniques) boost Special 01 and 02 equally, and don't touch 03 and 04, though again, see the [full parts reference](/shields/all_parts/) for exceptions.

+Elemental immunities are another interesting use of grades.
+The immunity is defined entirely by the base value of the grade bonus, and parts simply *activate* the slot, without adding any grades.
+Because of this, a bonus with value 0 actually still has an effect.

 <style>
     #grades {